FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Experiments

-We compare our method's generated samples with other monocular-image face reconstruction methods~\cite{lattas2023fitme,Luo_2021_CVPR,lattas2021avatarme++,Gecer_2019_CVPR} and present the generated samples in Fig.~\ref{fig:multi}.
-The majority of these techniques rely on GAN-based methods and employ fitting optimization procedures that encompass lighting, camera pose, and expression parameters.
-Our method can capture finer details than most of GAN-based methods(~\cite{lattas2023fitme, Luo_2021_CVPR,lattas2021avatarme++,Gecer_2019_CVPR}).
+We compare our method's generated samples with other monocular-image face reconstruction methods~\cite{lattas2023fitme,Luo_2021_CVPR,lattas2021avatarme++,Gecer_2019_CVPR, Paraperas_2023_ICCV} and present the generated samples in Fig.~\ref{fig:multi}.
+Most of these techniques rely on GAN-based methods and employ fitting optimization procedures encompassing lighting, camera pose, and expression parameters, whereas Relightify~\cite{Paraperas_2023_ICCV} is the only diffusion-based approach.
+Our method can capture finer details than most GAN-based methods(~\cite{lattas2023fitme, Luo_2021_CVPR,lattas2021avatarme++,Gecer_2019_CVPR}), whereas it generates equally detailed avatars like Relightify.